Lockdown's losses exposed through poignant photo project

-Newswise — Laptops and schoolwork on kitchen tables, a deserted playground, face masks on a washing line, an empty church, a walk in the woods.
+Newswise — Portable computers and academic tasks on dining surfaces, an abandoned recreational area, protective coverings for the face hung on a laundry line, an uninhabited place of worship, a stroll within the forest.

-As the UK Covid inquiry continues for a fifth week, researchers at the University of East Anglia have created a unique snapshot of lockdown life.
+As the UK Covid investigation endures into its fifth week, scholars at the University of East Anglia have formulated an unparalleled glimpse into the existence during confinement.

-When the pandemic first hit, the team embarked on a project to track the physical and mental health of the nation.
-More than a thousand participants signed up and up and they were followed every day for three months in the first study of its kind.
+Upon the initial onslaught of the pandemic, the group initiated a venture to monitor the physiological and psychological well-being of the populace.
+Over a thousand individuals enrolled, and they were meticulously observed on a daily basis for a span of three months, marking the inaugural investigation of its nature.

-As well as keeping daily lifestyle diaries about their physical activity, diet and mood, the participants were asked to submit photographs that captured their life in lockdown.
+In addition to maintaining daily records of their physical exertion, dietary habits, and emotional state, the participants were requested to submit visual snapshots that encapsulated their experiences throughout the period of confinement.

 The research team studied these images, and a new paper published today reveals just how much people lost during Covid.